 I'm trying really hard here to not make jokes about weird familial relationships, but it feels like these two are just glorified middlemen from hell.

-I promise you this go past the obvious connection that both men happen to have an infatuation with dogs.
-Like Ramsay, who could be crowned as the show’s most deliciously evil villain in its entire run, DMX has always made us feel uncomfortable.
-Not in a necessarily bad uncomfortable, though, but rather in a way that keeps us wanting more of his discomforting presence.
-Ramsay was despicable, but the kind that we just wanted to keep building to see how bad he could actually get.
+This is much deeper than their obvious infatuation with dogs.
+Like Ramsay, who could be crowned as the show’s most deliciously evil villain in its entire run, DMX has always made us feel uncomfortable; not in an uncomfortable way, but rather in a way that keeps us wanting more of his discomforting presence.
+Ramsay was despicable, but the kind we just wanted to keep building to see how bad he could actually get.
 DMX and his perpetual rage have always felt very similar.